 The best way to prevent a contact dermatitis flare-up is to be aware of common allergens and which irritating substances your skin reacts to.

-If you tend to have a hypersensitivity to contact allergens used in cosmetics, be sure to perform a patch test before adding any new products to your skin care routine.
+If you tend to have a hypersensitivity to contact allergens used in cosmetics, be sure to perform an at-home patch test before adding any new products to your skin care routine.

-Patch testing reduces the risk of having a more widespread reaction to an irritant or allergen.
-To perform a patch test, use a small amount of product on a small area of skin.
-Many people will opt to test on the wrist.
-Others, behind the ear.
+To patch test new products, apply a small amount to the skin on your wrist or behind your ear.
 Wait 24 hours and monitor for any signs of reaction to the product, including redness, swelling, itching, etc.

 If you notice any of these symptoms, immediately wash off the product.
 Don’t wait the whole 24 hours!
 If you don’t see any symptoms after a full day has passed, you’ll likely be okay to use the product.